Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for MLB, WNBA, and NFL betting on Tuesday

 Week 2 NFL betting preview

-Green Bay made a statement in Week 1, rolling to a 27-13 win over Detroit on Sunday.
-The Packers easily covered the spread as 1-point favorites after racing out to a 10-0 lead in the first quarter.
-Washington was arguably just as impressive, cruising to a 21-6 victory against the Giants in an NFC East battle.
+Green Bay got off to a strong start this season with a 27-13 win over Detroit in an NFC North showdown.
+The Packers jumped out to a 10-0 lead at the end of the first quarter and held a 17-3 lead at halftime.
+Washington blew out the Giants in a 21-6 final on Sunday, so this is shaping up to be a tight battle.
 The Packers are 3.5-point favorites in the Week 1 NFL odds, while the over/under is 48.
-Sunday's slate brings matchups like Jets (+6.5) vs. Bills, Steelers (-3) vs. Seahawks, Chiefs (+1) vs. Eagles and Vikings (-4.5) vs. Falcons.
+Sunday's slate is loaded with intriguing matchups like Chiefs vs. Eagles, Giants vs. Cowboys and Bills vs. Jets.
 Claim the latest bet365 bonus code when you sign up for bet365 here:

 Tuesday MLB betting preview